dduril/php-samples/readme.md

 Referenced here are many links to getting started and learning about PHP editors, content management systems, frameworks and additional tools and utilities commonly used in PHP development.

-My goal is to document a general how-to for PHP and a quick stop for looking up the basics and prepping for interviews.
+My goal is to document a general how-to for PHP development and quick stop for review.

 ### Popular PHP Sites